Personal Use Download. This is a digital download item. This item is for personal use only. You may

 The download includes a teacher’s manual with the daily reading assignments, along with the comprehension questions

-and answers for each chapter.
-This makes it much easier for you to help your students even if you haven’t read the
+answers for each chapter.
+This makes it much easier for you to help your students even if you haven’t read the book

 There is also one mini-book for each chapter in the book.
 Inside your student will answer a comprehension question

-that relates directly to the chapter they’ve just read.
-Some assignments include vocabulary words, comprehension
+relates directly to the chapter they’ve just read.
+Some assignments include vocabulary words, comprehension questions,

 For older students:

-to make the unit a bit more challenging.
-If you have younger readers, you might prefer to ask the questions verbally
+make the unit a bit more challenging.
+If you have younger readers, you might prefer to ask the questions verbally so

 The reports include: